MacBook Trackpad Not Working? 4 Troubleshooting Tips to Try

 The Apple Magic Trackpad 2 performs exactly the same way as your computer’s trackpad, except it’s an external peripheral that sits on your desk.

-It’s perfect if you’re used to using the trackpad and find changing a handheld mouse too inconvenient, and it’s completely wireless too.
-Unfortunately, they’re not cheap, but it’s your only option for a Mac-friendly external touchpad and it’s better than the Magic Mouse , too.
+It’s perfect if you’re used to using the trackpad or if you’re not a fan of Apple’s Magic Mouse, and it’s completely wireless too.
+Unfortunately, the external trackpad not cheap, but it’s your only option for a Mac-friendly external touchpad and it’s better than the Magic Mouse , too.

 We’ve covered Apple’s support options in great detail before.
 You can either use the Genius Bar in an Apple Store, take it to an Authorized Service Provider, or use a non-Apple affiliated independent shop.

 Warning: DO NOT try this unless you’re very confident in your skills.
 Doing so will void your warranty.
 If your machine is still under warranty, you should let Apple do the work.

 What issues have you stumbled across with your MacBook’s trackpad?
 Did you find any of these simple solutions helped solve your problems, or was it something more serious?